OmidiAmir/Transformers_with_custom_CSV_EN-FR/README.md

 #   English–French Translation with Transformers + MLOps
+This project builds an end-to-end English-to-French neural machine translation system using a custom Transformer architecture in PyTorch.
+It includes dataset preparation, tokenizer training, model training, and MLOps components like MLflow, Docker, and API deployment.

 ## 📥 Dataset
 This project uses the `opus_books` English–French dataset from Hugging Face.